The Garmin Mk1 Descent took the world of dive computers by storm and is by far one of the best ones out there.

 Once you get the hang of it, it’s very easy to navigate and the interface is clean and intuitive.

-Selecting an activity opens the specific interface for it and gives you lots of customizations and options.
+Selecting an activity opens the specific interface for it and gives you lots of customization and options.

 As a scuba diver, you will most likely use the “single dive” interface the most.